-The Heroin Addiction Epidemic in the United States
+Opioid Crisis Statistics – Epidemic in the United States

 Heroin use has gotten rural, and whiter after authorities leaned hard to cut down on prescription opiates making their way to the streets.
 In no place has this rung more true than Ulster County.

-There are 20 towns in Ulster County extending from New Paltz to Marbletown, Kingston, Ulster and Saugerties.
+There are 20 towns in Ulster County extending from New Paltz to Marbletown, Kingston, Ulster, and Saugerties.
 In total, less than 200,000 people live here.
-Many are part-timers who come up from New York City on weekends to enjoy the unspoiled mountains, recreation and laid-back atmosphere.
+Many are part-timers who come up from New York City on weekends to enjoy the unspoiled mountains, recreation, and laid-back atmosphere.

 The economy of Ulster County is precarious.
-The main businesses—colleges, ski areas, hotels, restaurants and bars—have strong seasonal fluctuations.
+The main businesses—colleges, ski areas, hotels, restaurants, and bars—have strong seasonal fluctuations.
 During snowy winters, some mountain towns thrive.
 In the summer, the population swells with tourists.
 But by this time in March every year, everyone who can, leaves for warmer shores.
 The rest of us tough it out one grim, gray day at a time, keeping our fires burning and praying the pipes don’t freeze.
 These are normal day-to-day issues of life in the rural northeast.

-The opportunities for young people are different in areas like this than they are in an urban environment.
+The opportunities for young people are different in areas like this then they are in an urban environment.
 There are few companies offering jobs that pay a living wage.
-Most people are working at more than one occupation, and tend to have a small business of their own as well.
+Most people are working in more than one occupation, and tend to have a small business of their own as well.
 This is not the cause of addiction.
 The stress of financial insecurity on families and individuals is another story.
 There is a sense of scarcity in these parts, more palpable than any other place I have lived.
-Particularly in winter months, it gets bleak.
+Particularly in the winter months, it gets bleak.
 Restaurants close down until spring, and many stores are not open on the slower days of the week.
 While the national story of economic growth blares on a monthly basis, evidence of such growth is not visible in these communities.

 Ulster County District Attorney Holley Carnright said, “You can be a 50-year-old accountant or 14 and in the 10th grade…” Heroin addiction knows no socioeconomic or demographic borders.
 Then there are recent sobering statistics: in Ulster County, 70% of drug arrests were for heroin or opiates, up from 30% in 2012.